chrisdeutsch/remote_lab/README.md

 For screen sharing: follow [link]( https://support.skype.com/en/faq/FA34895/screen-sharing-in-skype)

-c.
-If the students also want the tutor to join the call, to report/ clarify or show them the progress, they can simply just leave a message on the group to notify the tutor so that they can join/ initiate the call on time (For this the tutors should be available online on Skype for most of the time during the day, the lab is conducted).
+3. If the students also want the tutor to join the call, to report / clarify or show them the progress, they can simply just leave a message on the group to notify the tutor so that they can join/ initiate the call on time (For this the tutors should be available online on Skype for most of the time during the day, the lab is conducted).

-d.
-The students should mutually agree between each other in presence of the tutor (before the actual lab session starts) about the tasks they want to split, so that they can simultaneously work on these tasks and discuss among each other or with the tutor as described in point b and c respectively.
+4. The students should mutually agree between each other in presence of the tutor (before the actual lab session starts) about the tasks they want to split, so that they can simultaneously work on these tasks and discuss among each other or with the tutor as described in point 2 and 3 respectively.

-e.
-To end the lab session for the day, the students can simply message the tutor for a group call and discuss the strategy for the next day.
+5. To end the lab session for the day, the students can simply message the tutor for a group call and discuss the strategy for the next day.

-### Using skype for oral exam:

-a.
-The oral exam will be conducted separately for each student of the lab course (for a period of 30 minutes?).
-The tutor will separately notify the students regarding their individual time slot.

-b.
-The tutor will contact the student on their respective time slot, and will conduct the oral exam.
-This will be via a video chat

-c.
-To conduct a fair exam, the students should give a scan of the room/place they are sitting so as to ensure the tutor that no unforeseen cheating material is used...(while I know this does'nt make sense ;))

-d.
-If the oral exam requires the student to draw something, they can use the Paint app (?**, open it on their screens, start the screen sharing option and draw/represent accordingly whatever is asked by the tutor.

 ## Oral exam